katallaxie/csync/README.md

   name: icloud
 ```

+## Plugins

+`csync` supports plugins for `backup`, `restore`, `link` and `unlink` commands.
+These plugins use [go-plugin](https://github.com/hashicorp/go-plugin) to plug in new features.

+:warning: The support is still under development and the APIs may change in the future.

 ## Development

 The development is intended to be run with [Codespaces](https://github.com/features/codespaces) the blazing fast cloud developer environment.